Phil Fearon: Career

 The artist's version of "Ain't Nothin' But a Houseparty" was also produced by Stock Aitken Waterman, but this time Fearon's contribution was reduced to coming in to the studio to sing on the track, which was entirely the producers' vision.
 "I was a bit like a passenger on that one, a willing passenger," he recalled.

 'It was a little bit daunting because I wasn't sure if the sound was going to work for me."

 After his diversion with SAW, Fearon continued to run a production company from his home making commercial dance records.

 Similar to the RAH Band, Galaxy was not a true group of musicians but a front for an individual producing all the music in a studio environment, with two female backing singers to supplement the recording sound (Dorothy Galdes and Julie Gore).
 Galaxy's best known hits are "Dancing Tight", "What Do I Do?", "Everybody's Laughing" and "I Can Prove It", which were all up-beat commercial pop songs, hitting the top 10 of the UK Singles Chart.
 They also had a near-top 40 hit with "You Don't Need a Reason" which stalled at number 42 on the UK chart in 1985.
 Galaxy's records were distinctly early 1980s in style, with prominent use of synthesizers.

-Galaxy's popularity waned in the late 1980s, with the trend moving towards acid house, though the later single, a cover version of the Showstoppers' "Ain't Nothin' But a Houseparty" was an early example of this genre.
+Galaxy's popularity waned in the late 1980s, with the trend moving towards acid house, though a later single, a cover version of the Showstoppers' "Ain't Nothin' But a Houseparty", was an early example of this genre.
 In 1987, Fearon founded and managed a successful record label called Production House Records.

 Fearon returned to performing as a special guest at the Caister Soul Weekender in May 2010, being brought out of retirement by longtime colleagues and Caister Soul Weekender promoters Chris Hill and Brian Rix.
 Fearon has since continued to appear at 1980s soul nights and various festivals around the UK and abroad.

+Work with other artists

+Galaxy backed T. C. Curtis on his 1986 dance hit "You Should Have Known Better.

 Personal life

-Fearon is married to Dorothy "Dee" Galdes, the vocalist on the Baby D song "Let Me Be Your Fantasy".
-Their daughter Stephanie is an actress and singer, who appeared on the CITV show, My Parents Are Aliens, and was later a semi-finalist on the 2010 BBC talent search Over the Rainbow.
-The couple's son Marlon is also an aspiring actor.
+Fearon is married to Dee Fearon, the lead singer of 90's dance act Baby D. Their daughter Stephanie is an actress and singer, who appeared on the CITV show My Parents Are Aliens, and was later a semi-finalist on the 2010 BBC talent search Over the Rainbow.
+They have four children and five grandchildren.